 Smartphones and tablets are ideal for outdoor usage as they have internal batteries that can be charged anytime, anywhere.
 Computer systems such as desktops and laptops are more stationary, with desktop computers needing to remain plugged in a wall outlet during use.

 Due to significant size differences, the computing power of desktops and laptops is much more than smartphones and tablets.
 Desktops and laptops have more computing cores/threads, better graphical processing power, etc. that makes them far more powerful than smartphones.
 This allows desktops and laptops to run more computational demand tasks and a wide range of applications than smartphones and tablets.
-Though Apple’s M1 chips may start to close that performance gap in tablets when compared to computers.

 The Input and output devices of smartphones and tablets compared to computers are very different.
 Computers have keyboards and monitors as their input/output devices respectively, while touchscreens in smartphones are used not only for output display purposes; instead, they are also used for input as well.
 Smartphones and tablets contain small virtual on-screen keyboards.
 Though typing on them can be cumbersome for some users due to the tiny virtual keys; however, increased mobile screen sizes and responsiveness have made displays more usable.